CloudMLDevOps/cloudmldevops.github.io/docs/terraform-questions-answers.md

 </details>

 <details>
-<summary markdown="span">What are the names of the providers in this case?
+<summary markdown="span">What are the names of the providers in this case?</summary>

 ```
 terraform {